 Soy milk has many culinary applications, a creamy texture, and a healthy nutritional profile, including vital omega-3 fatty acids, when fortified, and flavonoids with antioxidant, anti-inflammatory, and cardioprotective effects.

-Soy milk in various forms, including shelf-stable, refrigerated, and powdered, is readily accessible in grocery shops worldwide.
+Soy milk, including shelf-stable, refrigerated, and powdered, is readily accessible in grocery shops worldwide.

 So, is Soy Milk Vegan?